NORAD Tracks Santa: Recent history

 NORAD relies on volunteers to make the program possible.
 Each volunteer handles about 40 telephone calls per hour and the team typically handles more than 12,000 e-mails and more than 70,000 telephone calls from more than two hundred countries and territories.
 Most of these contacts happen during the twenty-five hours from 2 a.m. on December 24 until 3 a.m.
 MST on December 25.
 A website called NORADSanta.org was established to allow project access for Internet users.
-Not only does NORAD simulate the tracking of Santa's sleigh, but it also tells the user the exact amount of presents he is "delivering" at any moment on Christmas Eve.
+Not only does NORAD simulate the tracking of Santa's sleigh, but it also tells the user the exact number of presents he is "delivering" at any moment on Christmas Eve.
 NORAD begins "tracking" at midnight MST, and even provides a depiction of Santa's pre-delivery ritual.

 Since December 2007, Google Analytics has been used to analyze website traffic.
 As a result of this analysis information, the program can project and scale volunteer staffing, telephone equipment, and computer equipment needs for Christmas Eve.
 Volunteers include NORAD military and civilian personnel.

 In 2014, NORAD answered more than 100,000 phone calls.
 In 2015, more than 1,200 U.S. and Canadian military personnel volunteered to staff the phone lines.

 In 2018, more than 1,500 volunteers staffed the phone lines despite the shutdown of the US government.

 In December 2019, the noradsanta.org website received 8.9 million visitors.

 In 2020, NORAD announced they would continue the Santa Tracker, despite the COVID-19 pandemic.
 They would operate with a limited number of volunteers answering calls and some people who try to reach the Santa-tracking hotline would receive an automated message.
 The 3D depiction of Santa Claus on the tracker showed him wearing a mask while in his sleigh until 2022, where the feature was removed.
+The full service was re-established in 2022 and about 1,000 volunteers from the United States and Canada still answered the phones by 2025.